-The Planning Department recommends that a twenty-three (23) acre area be and within and surrounding the Village of LeRoy.
+Development Areas in the Town of LeRoy are located around the Interchange of I-90 and I-490, and within and surrounding the Village of LeRoy.
 Although farmed, most of the land around the Interchange is outside of a County Agricultural District.
 A limited amount of residential development exists in this area.
 The Interchange is targeted for economic development due to its location, access to the Interstate highway system, and its proximity to Rochester.